openMF/mifos-security-plugin/README.md

 1. [Download link for Mifos® Security Plugin ](https://sourceforge.net/projects/mifos/files/mifos-plugins/MifosSecurityPlugin/MifosSecurityPlugin-1.12.0.zip/download)  and extract the files (java jar files are on it)

-2. Option 1 - Execute only for Docker® - Create a directory, copy the Mifos® Security Plugin and the Pentaho® libraries in it
+2. Option 1 - Execute only for Docker® - Create a directory, copy the Mifos® Security Plugin libraries in it

 ```bash
     mkdir mifos-security-plugin  && cd mifos-security-plugin